luis-a-miranda/Tokyo-Olimpics-2021/README.md

 # Tokyo-Olimpics-2021

-The goal of this project is to clean and prepare the data for a dashboard visualization.
+The goal of this project is to explore and prepare data for a dashboard visualization.

 Dataset: Tokyo Olympics 2021  [[URL](https://www.kaggle.com/arjunprasadsarkhel/2021-olympics-in-tokyo)]